 The Institute of Financial Studies has also undertaken to present to the Romanian and International Economic and Financial Community a Financial Stability Index (FSI) as the barometer of the most representative financial indicators on the evolution of the financial market and, correlatively, of the real economy.
-The first versions of FSI were published in the 1st-3th numbers of the Financial Studies Review (http://revista.isfin.ro/arhiva-rsf/).
-In the current issue of the journal, we return with an updated index for the fourth quarter of 2017 and we make predictions for the quarters of 2018.
+The first versions of FSI were published in the 1st - 3th numbers of the Financial Studies Review (http://revista.isfin.ro/arhiva-rsf/).
+In the current issue of the review, we return with an updated index for the second quarter of 2018 and we introduce a forecast for the next 4 quarters (Q3 2018 - Q2 2019).

-The fourth edition of FSI resulted from the update of the data series with the third and fourth quarters of 2017, as well as revisions of the data series in accordance with the available statistical reports.
+The fifth edition of FSI resulted from the update of the data series with the first and second quarters of 2018, as well as revisions of the data series in accordance with the available statistical reports.